 At this time, we do not process or embed tissue in resin, but we are able to section this material after you process and embed it.
 We can help you decide on appropriate stains for use with resin-embedded tissue.

 The Koch Institute has an affiliation with Dr. Roderick Bronson, a veterinary pathologist at Harvard Medical School.
-He is available to consult with investigators.
-Appointments are requested through iLab (Schedule Pathologist tab).
+He is available to consult with investigators on most Fridays.
+Appointments are requested through iLab (Schedule Resources tab).

-We hope this brief overview will be helpful in getting you started doing histology.
+We hope this brief overview will be helpful in getting you started with histology.
 If you have other concerns or issues you would like to discuss or if you would to observe the histology operation, please feel free to contact us at X8-8183.